rs1991/PropertyRental/README.md

-This is a service to help people find their perfect rental home.
+This is a service to help people find their perfect rental home